HughP01/MscAI_EEAI_CA1/README.md

 # Overview
 A Hugh Plunkett and Natalia Ellen Nicholas production\
-This project builds upon an architecture provided by our module coordinator that enables the chaining of dependent variables for predictive modeling with the goal of classifing email types.
+This project builds upon an architecture provided by our module coordinator that enables the chaining of dependent variables for predictive modeling with the goal of classifying email types.

 # Running the Code